DP13724 Do Fundamentals Drive Cryptocurrency Prices?

 |Author(s):||Siddharth Bhambhwani, Stefanos Delikouras, George Korniotis|

 |Keyword(s):||Asset Pricing Factors, Bitcoin, cointegration, Computing Power, Dash, ethereum, Hashrate, Litecoin, Monero, network|

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=13724|

 We test the theoretical prediction that blockchain trustworthiness and transaction benefits determine cryptocurrency prices.
 We measure these two fundamentals with blockchain computing power (i.e., hashrate) and network (number of users), which are related to blockchain trustworthiness and transaction benefits.
-We find a significant long-run relationship between them and the prices of five prominent cryptocurrencies.
-Conducting factor analysis, we find that the returns of the five cryptocurrencies are exposed to aggregate fundamental-based factors related to computing power and adoption levels, even after accounting for Bitcoin returns and cryptocurrency momentum.
-These factors have positive risk premia and Sharpe ratios comparable to those of the U.S. equity market.
-They further explain return variation in an out-of-sample set of cryptocurrencies, whose fundamentals are not included in the factors.
+We find a significant long-run relationship between these blockchain characteristics and the prices of five prominent cryptocurrencies.
+We also document that the returns of the five cryptocurrencies are exposed to fundamental-based risk factors related to computing power and network size, even after controlling for Bitcoin returns and cryptocurrency momentum.
+In out-of-sample tests, the computing power and network factors can explain the return variation of a broad set of cryptocurrencies, whose fundamentals are not included in the factors.